CiscoDevNet/secure-firewall/Demo/devwks-2983/readme.md

 ```
 ssh-keygen -b 2048 -t rsa -f devnet-userXX-key -C devnet-userXX
 ```
+Do not use a password to press enter without providing any input when asked.

 ## Task 02: Deploy an FMCv and an FTDv